elvisyjlin/youtube-playlist-dashboard/README.md

 2. Go to `Settings -> Config Vars -> Reveal Config Vars` and set the Youtube API key you created as `YOUTUBE_API_KEY`.
 3. Push the repository to your Heroku App with git.
 4. The deployment will be done automatically.
 Enjoy it!

+### Updates

+Youtube removed dislike count at the end of 2021.
+Therefore, dislike counts and like rates are removed from the playlist dashboard.